About History Reclaimed

 is the author of The Golden Warrior: the Life and Legend of Lawrence of Arabia; The Rise and Fall of the British Empire; Raj: the Making and Unmaking of British India; Churchill and Empire: Portrait of an Imperialist, and Empires in the Sun: The Struggle for the Mastery of Africa.

 is emeritus professor of economic history at Queen’s University Belfast and visiting professor, Ulster University.
 He is a member of the Royal Irish Academy.
 His recent books include Unhappy the Land: The Most Oppressed People Ever, the Irish?
 (2016) and Who Was Responsible for the Troubles?
 The Northern Ireland Conflict (2020).
+He is a member of the HR editorial advisory committee.

 has a career spanning universities in both South Africa and Australia.
 He has published extensively in the fields of political communication and South Africa.
 His books include The Rise, Fall and Legacy of Apartheid; and Roots of the Pax Americana.